renuo/renuo-upload-doc/setup.md

 For further information look at the readme on github:<br>
 https://github.com/renuo/renuo-upload-signing#configuration

-If you want to set up your own signing-server, please have a look here: https://github.com/renuo/renuo-upload-doc/blob/local-setup/local_setup.md#configure-renuo-upload-signing
+If you want to set up your own signing-server, please have a look here:<br>
+https://github.com/renuo/renuo-upload-doc/blob/local-setup/local_setup.md#configure-renuo-upload-signing

 ###Set Up your Ruby On Rails Project